amfosh/ice_cream/README.md

 # IceCream

 Welcome to the IceCream gem!
 If you love ice cream and you live in or are visiting Seattle, you've come to the right place.
 You will be given a list of the top ice cream shops listed on The Infatuation.
 To learn more, select a shop by name to see the review.
 Want to know about another?
 No problem!
-Once you exit the program, you will be expected to go eat some ice cream.
+There is one requirement: Once you exit the program, you are expected to go eat some ice cream.

 ## Installation